 GIVEAWAY: You can win a $50 gift certificate to spend at LAMOSE!

 Congratulations to our winner Ella Moody for your Facebook entry!

-You can visit them online, or in-person at Kingsway Mall in Edmonton and SouthCentre Mall in Calgary, AB.
+You can visit them online, or in-person at SouthCentre Mall in Calgary, AB.

 When I visited the Bountiful Farmers Market in Edmonton and came across Nicole the Plant Lady’s booth, Forevergreen Plants, I was so thrilled!
 So many beautiful houseplants that were healthy and gorgeous!
 I purchased several plants from her on my first visit, and have been loving them so much, I went back for more.
 Every plant I’ve gotten from her has been healthy, pest-free, and easy to care for.